lanl/MATAR/scripts/README.md

+Please read the homepage documentation first.
+The documentation listed here repeats what is listed on the homepage and adds a few additional details to help users with building and using MATAR.

+We encourage developers to use Anaconda, making the build process as simple as possible.
+Anaconda can be installed on Mac and Linux OSs.
+At this time, Windows users must install Anaconda inside WSL-2.
+To use the anaconda package, follow the steps for your platform to install [anaconda](https://docs.anaconda.com/free/anaconda/install/index.html)/[miniconda](https://docs.conda.io/en/latest/miniconda.html)/[mamba](https://mamba.readthedocs.io/en/latest/installation.html).

-## Building MATAR with Anaconda
+## Building MATAR inside Anaconda
-It is advised to use the Anaconda package manager to build the MATAR examples as follows:
+It is advised to use the Anaconda package manager to build the MATAR examples and tests.
+Within a terminal, go to where you want to build MATAR, and follow the steps listed below here.

 1. Create an environment and activate:
 ```